jcolag/entropy-arbitrage/2026-04-12-fair-share.md

 $$Value(d) = d^{something}$$

-Or maybe I oversimplified, and we have something more sigmoidal, or rather the inverse, something that looks like the [logit function](https://en.wikipedia.org/wiki/Logit), but not that, since it only has a definition between zero and one.
+Or maybe I oversimplified, and we have something more sigmoidal, or rather the inverse, something that looks like the {% wiki Logit|logit function|en %}, but not that, since it only has a definition between zero and one.

 $$logit(x) = ln(\frac{x}{1 - x}), 0 < p < 1$$